Soft tissue

 Microscopic (histologic) description

-• Variable fibrosis and inflammation
+• Variable small and thick walled vessels

 Microscopic (histologic) images